influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/create-high-availability-etcd.md

 2. Extract the `etcd` binary and place it in your system PATH.
 3. Start etcd.

-## Start Chronograf instances
+## Start Chronograf

-For each Chronograf instance that you want to spin up, run the following command to start Chronograf using etcd as the storage layer, including the port number for your Chronograf instance:
+Run the following command to start Chronograf using etcd as the storage layer:

 ```sh
 chronograf --etcd-endpoints=localhost:2379 --port <insert-port-number>